Mogana004/mongo/shellCmds.md

 ## Connect to the Database using Shell
  1) Get the connection string of the cluster  from the website and execute it in the terminal

-2)Enter the user password and press the enter key.
+2) Enter the user password and press the enter key.
-3)In order to get the available databases, we can use the show dbs command.
+3) In order to get the available databases, we can use the show dbs command.